ezzz-coder/recipe-rating-analysis/README.md

 # recipe-rating-analysis
-Final project for DSC80 at UCSD
+Final project for DSC80 at UCSD by Edward and Samson